motionDetector/ForensicTools/README.md

 # Tools
-Analysis or research tools for digital forensics.
+Analysis or research tools for digital forensics based on Windows 10.